aaronsisler/services.events-admin-ui/README.md

 ## Review or TODO Items in prioritized order

+- Toast or something for when we save or do something
+- How do we want the workflow for editing/updating Scheduled Events to be.
+I don't want to have to add and update one at a time.
+- Figure out the Client | undefined issue...
+- A way to trigger actions, such as logging in if the application wasn't ready yet
+- Can you generate "models" from a contract?
 - Testing... just all the testing.
 Playright?
 What test framework should we use...
-- A way to trigger actions, such as logging in if the application wasn't ready yet
-- Figure out the Client | undefined issue...
-- Can you generate "models" from a contract?
 - Getting a "Actions on Save" working such that the file and spacing/imports all format
 - Should we use npm, yarn, pnpm, bun?